open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 The processor SHOULD export a batch when `scheduledDelayMillis` milliseconds have elapsed since the processor was created or the previous export completed, or when the queue contains `maxExportBatchSize` or more spans.
+After the processor is created or the previous export completed, a processor MAY wait to start the `scheduledDelayMillis` timer until the first span is added to the batch.

 **Configurable parameters:**